kkzvlad/uaro-docs/docs/Endless-Cellar.md

 ## Overview

 Endless Cellar is one of the most popular instances in Ragnarok Online, designed for team-based gameplay.
 It is part of the so-called "endless" instances, offering players a challenge in the form of a series of dungeons filled with increasingly powerful monsters, mini-bosses, and mighty MVPs.
 This is not only an engaging PvE experience but also a place where players can earn valuable rewards and test their skills in teamwork.
 It’s a perfect challenge for guilds and friends who aim to overcome obstacles together.
-The tower is always ready to challenge those seeking adventure in the world of Ragnarok Online.
+The Cellar is always ready to challenge those seeking adventure in the world of Ragnarok Online.

 ## Mechanics